ngjunsiang/laymansguide-src/contents/season4/issue052/issue052.md

 e) End the text object.
 ```

-Remember when I showed you some markup languages in [Issue 50](https://buttondown.email/laymansguide/archive/lmg-s4-issue-50-complex-file-formats-and-the-document/)?
-Here’s another one, but much more concise and much more specific: it lets you specify font and position for each string of characters.
-There are additional formatting codes for changing the colour, changing the text format to an outlined version, and making various other kinds of changes.
+Remember when I showed you some markup languages in [Issue 50]({filename}/season4/issue050/issue050.md

 ## How PDF documents display this text